DEVSENSE/phptools-docs/docs/vscode/composer.md

 ## Tasks

-VS Code task that executes a `composer` command is a useful way of configuring and running composer.
-The `composer.phar` itself is automatically installed, and `php` executable is determined from `Settings`.
+A VS Code task that executes a `composer` command is a useful way to configure and run Composer.
+The `composer.phar` file is installed automatically, and the `php` executable is determined from `Settings`.

 _Example:_